-How to use nutrients and fertilizers for growing marijuana plants
+How to use nutrients and fertilizers to grow marijuana plants

 A cannabis plant needs many nutrients, and pulls these from the soil.
 Left on its own, with good soil, plenty of light and water, and a temperate environment, a weed plant will grow fine, but nutrients will help the plant thrive and grow healthy and strong.